Registered Nurse’s Guide to Retirement

 Retirement Plans

-Retirement PlanPro(s)Con(s)
+Retirement PlanProsCons

 401k and 403b

-Employers often match your contributions as part of your employment package.
+• Employers often match your contributions as part of your employment package.

-You will have to pay a penalty if you access your funds early.
+• You will have to pay a penalty if you access your funds early.

 Roth IRAs

-You can withdraw your initial contribution anytime, without taxes or penalties.
+• You can withdraw your initial contribution anytime, without taxes or penalties.

-The maximum contribution is lower than for the 401K or 403b.
+• The maximum contribution is lower than for the 401K or 403b.

-Withdrawals beyond the initial contribution before the age of 59 1/2 may be subject to taxes and penalties.
+• Withdrawals beyond the initial contribution before the age of 59.5 may be subject to taxes and penalties.

 Traditional IRAs

-Traditional IRAs are tax-deferred retirement plans that you control, independent of your employer, similar to Roth IRAs.
+• Traditional IRAs are tax-deferred retirement plans that you control, independent of your employer, similar to Roth IRAs.

-You receive a tax deduction on your contributions every year.
+• You receive a tax deduction on your contributions every year.

-These plans have contribution limits, usually $6,000 per year, or $7,000 if 55 or older.
+• These plans have contribution limits, usually $7,000 per year or $8,000 if 50 or older.

-Unspent funds roll over at the end of the year, available for future healthcare expenses.
+• Unspent funds roll over at the end of the year, available for future healthcare expenses.

-You will have to pay a 20% early withdrawal penalty in addition to income tax if you take out funds before the age of 65.
+• You will have to pay a 20% early withdrawal penalty in addition to income tax if you take out funds before the age of 65.
 After 65, you still must pay taxes but not the penalty.

 Pensions

-Most employers deduct your pension contribution before deducting taxes, giving you a tax break.
+• Most employers deduct your pension contribution before deducting taxes, giving you a tax break.

-Inflation may outpace your fixed pension income.
+• Inflation may outpace your fixed pension income.

 Types of Pension Retirement for Nurses

-Pension benefits may not escape the effects of inflation, since many do not adjust for increases in the cost of living.
+Pension benefits may not escape the effects of inflation since many do not adjust for increases in the cost of living.
 Some state-system employers offer pensions in place of paying into Social Security.
 In these cases, your pension reduces or entirely replaces Social Security benefits unless you meet specific qualifications.
 Unlike traditional or Roth IRAs, some pension plans do not offer a survivor benefit option that allows your funds to go to a family member or other designated beneficiary in the event of your death.

 Budgeting Tips for Nursing Retirement Goals

 For many nurses, saving for retirement takes a backseat to other pressing obligations, like paying off student loans and daily living expenses.
-Nurses can get on track for retirement planning by establishing a realistic budget that includes fixed expenses (e.g., loan payments, housing, food) and variable expenses (e.g., clothes, hobbies, dining out, other fun activities).
-Once you begin tracking your actual expenses, you can better determine how many dollars to allocate to retirement savings.
+Nurses can get on track for retirement planning by establishing a realistic budget that includes fixed expenses (e.g., loan payments, housing, food) and variable expenses (e.g., clothes, hobbies, dining out, and other fun activities).
+Once you track your actual expenses, you can better determine how many dollars to allocate to retirement savings.

 Crider, Cox, and Riedl all agree on the value of seeking advice from a financial advisor.
 These professionals can help you understand the options available to you and avoid obstacles so that you invest your money wisely and make accommodations as your needs change.

-Frequently Asked Questions: RN Retirement Plans
+Frequently Asked Questions: Nursing Retirement Plans